 This company has long been a market leader with its very excellent Gamified LMS, but that is not all.
 Growth Engineering has pioneered modern and engaging UI and UX and has built Genie an authoring tool that will create game based learning experiences with templates and workflows to allow for the creation of rapid game based learning solutions.
 This should be part of the toolkit of any Immersive Learning orientated project.

 A fully focused VR developer delivering high quality projects to major corporates who have grasped what this style of learning can do.
 They also have a VR orientated platform that allows for the distribution of VR experiences and interactions, including multi user VR sessions.
-This is an exceptionally high quality company delivering exceptionally high quality learning experiences in VR.

 Part of the market leading Learning Technologies Group, Preloaded has real pedigree in both Games – games with purpose as they put it – and VR.
 With a fabulous library of case studies illustrating the challenges to be addressed and the solutions developed illustrate some real capability.
 If you are looking for ideas and examples –